Complete non-ambiguous trees and associated permutations: new enumerative results: Introduction

 \section{Introduction}

 Non-ambiguous trees (NATs) were originally introduced by Aval \textit{et al.}\ in~\cite{ABBS} as a special case of the tree-like tableaux from~\cite{ABN}.
 The combinatorial study of these objects was further developed in~\cite{ABDHL}, which included a generalisation of NATs to higher dimensions.
-In~\cite{DSSS2}, the authors described a multi-rooted generalisation of complete NATs (CNATs), and linked this to the so-called Abelian sandpile model (ASM), see Sections~\ref{subsec:asm_prelims}, \ref{subsec:minrec_prelims} and \ref{subsec:cnats_asm_prelims} for more details.
+In~\cite{DSSS2}, the authors described a multi-rooted generalisation of complete NATs (CNATs), and linked this to the so-called Abelian sandpile model.

 We can associate a permutation to a CNAT by keeping only its leaf dots (see Section~\ref{subsec:cnats_prelims}).
 This link between CNATs and permutations was first noted, to the best of our knowledge, in~\cite{DSSS2} (see Section~4 in that paper for more details).
 Chen and Ohlig~\cite{CO} initiated the first in-depth combinatorial study of this relationship.
 In particular, they characterised the set of permutations $\pi$ which are associated to a unique CNAT.
 More generally, they looked into the number of $n$-permutations with $k$ associated CNATs, for $k \geq 1$, and provided a number of conjectures on the enumeration of such permutations.
 They also studied in detail so-called \emph{upper-diagonal} CNATs, which are CNATs where the associated permutation is the decreasing permutation $n(n-1)\cdots1$, using these to prove a conjecture of Laborde-Zubieta on occupied corners of tree-like tableaux~\cite{Zub}.
+Finally, they introduced a natural statistic, \emph{determinant}, on CNATs, and conjectured that CNATs with determinant $+1$ and those with determinant $-1$ are equinumerous.
+This conjecture was solved very recently by Aval~\cite{AvalDet} through a bijective approach.

-In this paper, we will further develop the study initiated in~\cite{CO}, using the aforementioned link to the ASM from~\cite{DSSS2}.
-In particular, we will see (Theorem~\ref{thm:cnat_minrec}) that the number of CNATs associated with a given permutation $\pi$ is equal to the number of \emph{minimal recurrent configurations} for the ASM on the \emph{permutation graph} $G_{\pi}$ of $\pi$.
-Minimal recurrent configurations are in natural bijection with certain acyclic orientations of the graph.
-The connection between CNATs and the ASM allows us to solve a number of conjectures in~\cite{CO}, via various bijective correspondences between permutations with a given number of CNATs.
+In this paper, we will further develop the study initiated in~\cite{CO}, using results from~\cite{DSSS2}.
+In that work it was shown that the number of CNATs associated with a given permutation $\pi$ is equal to the number of \emph{minimal recurrent configurations} for the Abelian sandpile model on the \emph{permutation graph} $G_{\pi}$ of $\pi$.
+These are counted by certain acyclic orientations of the graph (see Theorem~\ref{thm:cnat_tutte} in this paper).
+This enumerative result allows us to solve a number of conjectures in~\cite{CO}, via various bijective correspondences between permutations with a given number of CNATs.

 We also add to the study of upper-diagonal CNATs by providing a new bijection between upper-diagonal CNATs of size $n$ and permutations of length $n-1$ (see Theorem~\ref{thm:bij_cnat_perm}).
 This new bijection has the following added benefits.
 Firstly, it is direct, whereas the bijection in~\cite{CO} used intermediate objects called tiered trees (see~\cite{DGGS}).
 Secondly, it maps certain statistics of the upper-diagonal CNATs such as the number of top-row dots, or the number of empty rows, to well-known statistics of the corresponding permutation.